phenotypic.enhance.UnsharpMask#

 Bases: ImageEnhancer

-Unsharp masking is a classical sharpening technique that enhances edges by subtracting a blurred copy of the image from the original, then scaling the difference to emphasize high-contrast boundaries.
-On fungal colony plates, this makes soft or indistinct colony edges more pronounced, improving the ability of thresholding and edge-detection algorithms to identify colony boundaries precisely.
+Subtracts a Gaussian-blurred copy from the original and scales the difference to emphasize high-contrast boundaries.
+Makes soft or indistinct colony edges more pronounced, improving thresholding and edge-detection accuracy.

 Parameters: